PaulAvery/mtg2sqlite/README.md

-# @paulavery/datastore
+# @paulavery/mtg2sqlite
-This module provides a fully-featured querybuilder for an sqlite database.
+This module provides a utility to parse the data of http://gatherer.wizards.com into an sqlite database.

+## Not implemented
+* Translated Entity Details
+* Legalities